PIPS, an advanced platform for period detection in time series -- I. Fourier-likelihood periodogram and application to RR Lyrae Stars: PIPS: algorithm and implementation

-We emphasise that \PIPS is a general platform for period detection with customisable models.
+We designed \PIPS as a general platform for period detection with customisable models.
 That is, while we implement a few fundamental generative functions, \emph{any} template for light curves can be used.
-For instance, for objects whose light curves have well-known analytic forms, using the true physical model will minimise template bias.
-Details for using custom functions can be found in the online documentation\footnote{\url{https://pips.readthedocs.io/en/latest/}}.
-In this section, we describe the three functions we choose as pre-implemented models for general-purpose use.
+For instance, for objects whose light curves have well-known analytic forms, using the true physical model will minimise template bias --- assuming that any long-term instrumental trends and outliers have already been removed.\footnote{Outliers can be removed by user-defined criteria using a function in \PIPS.
+Future versions of PIPS will include long-term detrending with \texttt{lightkurve}: \url{https://docs.lightkurve.org/}} Details for using custom functions can be found in the online documentation.\footnote{\url{https://pips.readthedocs.io/en/latest/}} In this section, we describe the three functions we choose as pre-implemented models for general-purpose use.